Burney U.S. Factor Rotation ETF (NASDAQ:BRNY) Announces Dividend of $0.07

 Burney U.S. Factor Rotation ETF (NASDAQ:BRNY – Get Free Report) announced a dividend on Tuesday, June 18th, NASDAQ reports.
-Shareholders of record on Thursday, June 20th will be paid a dividend of 0.073 per share on Friday, June 21st.
+Stockholders of record on Thursday, June 20th will be given a dividend of 0.073 per share on Friday, June 21st.
 The ex-dividend date is Thursday, June 20th.
 This is a boost from Burney U.S. Factor Rotation ETF’s previous dividend of $0.01.

 About Burney U.S. Factor Rotation ETF